NetCIL Installation

 application use via services like Remote Desktop or Citrix:

-locations that physically reside on a network server.
-All data traffic occurs
+shared locations that physically reside on a network server.
+All data traffic

-within the server, and only graphical information is transmitted between the
+occurs within the server, and only graphical information is transmitted between

-server and client workstations.
-This arrangement offers superior performance
+the server and client workstations.
+This arrangement offers superior

-even on a local area network, and it is highly recommended for off-premises
+performance even on a local area network, and it is highly recommended for

-operations that use Remote Desktop Services.
-NetCIL installations on Amazon AWS
+off-premises operations that use Remote Desktop Services.
+NetCIL installations

 All data resides in the NetCIL File Server.
 Almost all users will require the NetCIL